Legend of Tirumala: Legend of Venkateshvara

+The Sangam literature such as that of Silapadikaram and Satanar Manimekalai, dated between 500BC and 300AD, mentions Thiruvengadam (now named Tirupati) by the appellation "Nediyon Kunram" as the northernmost frontier of the Tamil kingdoms.
+In fact, a fairly detailed description of the deity is given in lines 41 to 51 of Book 11 of the Silapadikaram.

-Thondaiman, ruler of Thondaimandalam(present day Kanchipuram and the surroundings), is believed to have first built the temple after visualizing Lord Vishnu in his dream.
+Thondaiman, ruler of Thondaimandalam (present day Kanchipuram and the surroundings), is believed to have first built the temple after visualizing Vishnu in his dream.
 He built the Gopuram and the Prakhara, and arranged for regular prayers to be conducted in the temple.

 Later on, the Chola dynasty vastly improved the temple and gave rich endowments.
-To date, the various scripts are still seen inscribed upon the temple prakara walls.
-The Sangam literature such as that of Silapadikaram and Satanar Manimekalai, dated between 500BC and 300AD, mentions Thiruvengadam (now named Tirupati) by the appellation "Nediyon Kunram" as the northernmost frontier of the Tamil kingdoms.
-In fact, a fairly detailed description of the deity is given in lines 41 to 51 of Book 11 of the Silapadikaram.
-Again, the appellation "Nediyon" for the deity occurs in the following verses:

-Puranic literature which was composed before the post-Mauryan and early-Gupta era also mentions Tirupati as the Aadhi Varaha Kshetra.
-The Puranas associate the site with Lord Varaha, a Dashavatara of Lord Vishnu.
-The Varaha shrine holds great importance in Tirupati and is said to be older than the main sanctum of Venkateswara.
-There is also the Ranga Mandapam, which is to the left side of the temple as one enters.
+The various scripts are still seen inscribed upon the temple prakara walls.

 Srivari Brahmotsavams

-Srivari Brahmotsavam is the most important annual festival celebrated at Sri Venkateswara Temple.
+Srivari Brahmotsavam is the most important annual festival celebrated at Sri Venkateshvara Temple.
 The event is conducted for nine days during Hindu Calendar month of Āśvina which falls in between the English months September and October.
-As per the legend it is believed that Lord Brahma will descend to the earth to conduct this festival and hence the festival got the name Brahmotsavams, meaning an utsavam(festival) performed by Brahma.
-Sri Venkteswara Sahasranamastotra has references to Brahma performing the festival.
-To resemble this even now a small empty chariot will move ahead of the processions of the Venkateswara's processional deity Malayappa.
+As per the legend it is believed that Brahma will descend to the earth to conduct this festival and hence the festival got the name Brahmotsavams, meaning an utsavam(festival) performed by Brahma.
+Sri Venkateshvara Sahasranamastotra has references to Brahma performing the festival.
+To resemble this even now a small empty chariot will move ahead of the processions of the Venkateshvara's processional deity Malayappa.